marcus-o/real_time_rfsoc_phase_correction/readme.md

 ## Authors
-Validation and Experimentation by A. Eber, M. Schultze, B. Bernhardt, M. Ossiander.
+Validation, Experimentation, Writing by A. Eber, M. Schultze, B. Bernhardt, M. Ossiander.
 Code by M. Ossiander.

 ## License and Funding
 The code in this repository may be reused under a CC BY-NC 4.0 license ( https://creativecommons.org/licenses/by-nc/4.0/ ).